Zerobeings/learn/README.md

 1. **Overview:** A tour of the marketplace.
 2. **Mobile Devices:** How to use Market gm as a progressive web application.
-2. **Quickstart:** How to create & cancel listings, create & close auctions, create an offer.
+2. **Guide:** How to create & cancel listings, create & close auctions, create an offer and Buy.
 3. **Proposed Metadata Structures:** Additional meta data feature for rendinging non-image filetypes.
-4. **goerli-marketgm**: Overview of the goerli-marketgm.
+4. **goerli-market**: Overview of the goerli-market.
 5. **Maretplace Source Code:** Overview of the marketplace source code.
 6. **More Info:** FAQs, APIs, and links.